 - Eat a well-balanced diet

-- Get plenty of rest and avoid being stressed
+- Get plenty of rest and lower the stress level

 - Avoid staying under the sun for long periods of time